 If interested, post your observations of plants, wildlife, and more through the NCF-Envirothon iNaturalist project https://www.inaturalist.org/projects/ncf-envirothon?tab=about

-Here’s the first engagement!
-Observation (Learning to Look, Looking to See) It’s a pdf you can print with directions and space for a journal entry- or just jot the info down on paper to share with your team when you connect virtually.
+Engagement #1: Observation (Learning to Look, Looking to See) It’s a pdf you can print with directions and space for a journal entry- or just jot the info down on paper to share with your team when you connect virtually.

 Engagement #2: Maps (Sense of Place)– make a birds eye view sketch of the terrain around you- what do you notice?